 In August of 2009, Paul Schlegel, successor trustee of The 385 Marlborough Street Nominee Trust, filed for (and subsequently received) permission to convert the property from three apartments to four apartments, indicating that this had been the existing condition “since the 1940s” (based on City Directory entries, it appears that the property had been occupied by four families since the mid-1950s).

-The property subsequently changed hands.
-It remained an apartment building, assessed as a four- to six-family dwelling, in 2017.
+The property continued to be assessed as a four- to six-family dwelling in 2021.